top of page

 The Science of Heating Up First

-Dr. Michael Turner, a wellness expert, explains that "sauna heat induces a cardiovascular workout; your heart rate can rise to levels similar to moderate exercise."
+Dr. Michael Turner, a wellness expert, explains that “sauna heat induces a cardiovascular workout; your heart rate can rise to levels similar to moderate exercise.”
 In fact, research shows that just 20 minutes in a sauna can lead to a heart rate increase of up to 150 beats per minute.
-This surge aids in muscle recovery and may enhance your endurance over time.
+This surge aids muscle recovery and may enhance your endurance over time.

 The Cold Water Plunge Before Heating Up